jiaming-ai/multion-challenge/README.md

 # MultiON Challenge 2022

 This repository contains submission guidelines and starter code for the MultiON Challenge 2022.
-For challenge overview, check [challenge webpage](https://multion-challenge.github.io/).
-To participate, visit EvalAI challenge page.
+For challenge overview, check [challenge webpage](http://multion-challenge.cs.sfu.ca).
+To participate, visit EvalAI challenge [page](https://eval.ai/web/challenges/challenge-page/1595/overview).

 To receive challenge updates, please join our Google Group email list: [click here](https://groups.google.com/g/multion-challenge-2022/) to join or send an email to [multion-challenge-2022+subscribe@googlegroups.com](mailto:multion-challenge-2022+subscribe@googlegroups.com).

 ## Task

-In MultiON, an agent is tasked with navigating to a sequence of objects inserted into a realistic 3D environment.
-The challenge uses [AI Habitat](https://aihabitat.org/) for simulation and uses scenes from Matterport3D dataset.
-The target objects are randomly sampled from a set of 8 cylinders with identical shapes but different colors.
+In MultiON, an agent is tasked with navigating to a sequence of objects.
+These objects are flexibly inserted into a realistic 3D environment.
+The task is based on the [AI Habitat](https://aihabitat.org/) and [Habitat-Matterport 3D (HM3D)](https://aihabitat.org/datasets/hm3d) scenes.

+This year the challenge has two separate tracks.
+- CYLINDER Track: Each episode contains 5 target objects randomly sampled from a set of 8 cylinders with identical shapes but different colors.

+- REAL-OBJECTS Track: Each episode contains 5 target objects randomly sampled from a set of 8 realistic looking 3D objects.

+Additionally, there are some other changes from last year.

+- Both the tracks contain five target objects (5ON) in contrast to three (3ON) from last year's challenge.
+- The episodes contain some distractor (non-target) objects randomly scattered around the environment, to increase the difficulty of the task.

-In each episode, the agent is initialized at a random starting position and orientation in an unseen environment and provided a list of target objects randomly sampled (without replacement) from the set of 8 objects.
-The agent must navigate to each object in the list, in order, and call a FOUND action to indicate its discovery.
-The agent has access to an RGB-D camera and a (noiseless) GPS+Compass sensor.
+In summary, in each episode, the agent is initialized at a random starting position and orientation in an unseen environment and provided a sequence of 5 target objects randomly sampled (without replacement) from the set of 8 objects.
+The agent must navigate to each target object in the sequence (in the given order), avoiding distractor objects and enact the FOUND action to indicate discovery.
+The agent has access to an RGB-D camera and a noiseless GPS+Compass sensor.
 GPS+Compass sensor provides the agent's current location and orientation information relative to the start of the episode.
-The episode terminates when an agent finds all the objects in the current episode or when it calls an incorrect FOUND action or if the agent exhausts its given time budget.

 ## Dataset
-We use [Matterport3D scenes](https://niessner.github.io/Matterport/) for the challenge.
-We follow the standard train/val/test split as recommended by [Anderson *et al.*](https://arxiv.org/abs/1807.06757) Each episode contains three sequential targets.
-For the challenge, we focus on the task of 3-ON or 3 object navigation.
+We use [Habitat-Matterport 3D (HM3D)](https://aihabitat.org/datasets/hm3d) for the challenge.
+Each episode contains five sequential targets and some distractor objects.
+For this year's challenge, we focus on the task of 5-ON or 5 object navigation with cylinder and realistic objects.

 ## Evaluation
 We extend the evaluation protocol of [ObjectNav](https://arxiv.org/abs/2006.13171).
 We use two metrics to evaluate agent performance: